-We’d argue that the “travel clothing” market hasn’t changed much but the “performance clothing” market is actually what’s pushing the category forward — so these days, we consider travel clothing and performance clothing essentially the same thing.
+I’d argue that the “travel clothing” market hasn’t changed much but the “performance clothing” market is actually what’s pushing the category forward—so these days, I consider travel clothing and performance clothing essentially the same thing.

-And it makes sense because many of these new high-performance fabrics offer a ton of benefits that compliment both everyday wear and travel.
+And it makes sense because many of these new high-performance fabrics offer a ton of benefits that complement both everyday wear and travel.

-Even mega brands like Levis, Gap, Dockers, Lululemon, Uniqlo, etc. are starting to offer fashionable “travel-friendly” or “performance” clothing but most things are made by small niche brands (which we’ll cover later in this article).
+Even mega-brands like Levis, Gap, Dockers, Lululemon, and Uniqlo are starting to offer fashionable “travel-friendly” or “performance” clothing but small niche brands are pushing the boundaries (which I’ll cover later in this article).

-Travel clothing is finally being designed to be fashionable/stylish so you can easily wear them in Paris, Milan, or New York without looking out of place.
+Travel clothes are finally being designed to be fashionable and stylish so you can easily wear them in Paris, Milan, or New York without looking out of place.

-In fact, our #1 travel clothing rule is that we’ll never wear any “travel clothing” that we wouldn’t wear in our everyday lives.
+My #1 travel clothing rule is that I’ll never wear any “travel clothing” that I wouldn’t wear in my everyday life.

 Second, high-tech clothes continue to evolve because more companies are developing better fabrics and competition is driving innovation.

-Unfortunately, travel clothing tends to be expensive and there are two main reasons for this:
+Unfortunately, high-tech travel clothing tends to be expensive.

 First, many of the fabrics used are high-end so the raw materials are expensive.
-Second, a majority of travel clothing is made by small companies so they can’t mass produce their products (and thus lower costs).
+Second, a majority of travel clothing is made by small companies so they can’t mass produce their products—which pushes prices higher.

-Another negative thing about travel clothing is that there are many options for men but very few for women.
+Another negative thing about travel clothing is that there are many options for men but fewer for women.
 This is probably because guys tend to stick to very basic items and they nerd out on “high-tech fabrics more than women.